barumau/pandunia/espanya/pandunia-espanya.md

 baze shula kan - escuela primaria
 be - sufrir (verbo pasivo)
 be ais - congelarse (helarse)
+be bio mute - fermentar
+be boli - hervirse (ser cocida)
+be bum - explotar (estallar)
+be loka - encontrarse (estar, situarse)
+be tele loka - teletransportarse
+be ting - pararse (detenerse)
+be turbe - molestar en
 be van - disfrutar (jugar)
 be vide - ser visto
 be zai - aparecer